swahlquist/LingoLinq/CODE_INVESTIGATION.md

 with the correct size of buttons or filling the space correctly, check here.

-`CoughDrop.Buttonset.load_button_set` - This code occasionally has problems.
+`SweetSuite.Buttonset.load_button_set` - This code occasionally has problems.
 There may be a caching issue somewhere.
 When users want to load a button set the logic is executed here to try to load the button set if the user is online, or use the cached version if the user is offline.
 If the user is online and they